-Ritholtz Wealth Management is most likely to benefit high-net-worth individuals who want a more personal touch to portfolio management.
-Because the minimum for assets under management is $750,000, many investors with less won’t qualify to have their money managed by Ritholtz, unless they’re open to exploring the firm’s automated advisory platform, Liftoff, which offers less personalized advice.
+Ritholtz Wealth Management is most likely to benefit high net worth individuals who want a more personal touch to portfolio management.
+Because the minimum for assets under management is $1 million, many investors with less won’t qualify to have their money managed by Ritholtz, unless they’re open to exploring the firm’s automated advisory platform, Liftoff, which offers less personalized advice.

 Additionally, those with a higher amount of assets can benefit from the fact that management fees become lower as assets under management increase.
 For those who want individualized management and financial consulting, Ritholtz offers options that can be attractive.
-If this seems to not be a great fit, we have devised a list of our top options for investors looking for a personalized experience with a firm in the New York area.
+However it’s important to research multiple firms to ensure you find the right advisor for you.

 The “Find a Financial Advisor” links contained in this article will direct you to webpages devoted to MagnifyMoney Advisor (“MMA”).
 After completing a brief questionnaire, you will be matched with certain financial advisers who participate in MMA’s referral program, which may or may not include the investment advisers discussed.